-The Trustees believe that engagement with the companies in which the Scheme invests through pooled investment funds, including the proactive use of shareholder voting rights, can improve the longer-term returns on the Scheme's investments.
+The Trustees believe that engagement with the companies in which the Scheme invests through pooled investment funds, including the proactive use of shareholder voting rights, can improve longer-term returns on the Scheme's investments.
 The Scheme invests via an investment platform provider, who in turn invest in funds which are pooled with other investors to keep costs down and ensure adequate diversification.
 As a result, the Trustees have adopted a policy of delegating voting decisions on stocks to the underlying fund managers on the basis that voting power will be exercised by them with the objective of preserving and enhancing long term shareholder value.
 The managers are expected to exercise the voting rights attached to individual investments in accordance with their own house policy.
 The Trustees will periodically review the voting and engagement policies of the fund managers as well as the approach to governance of the investment platform provider to determine that these policies are appropriate.

-Where appropriate, the Trustees will engage with and may seek further information from the investment platform provider and / or fund managers on how portfolios may be affected by a particular issue.

-While the Trustees are not in a position to engage directly, the Trustees believe it is appropriate for the fund managers directly or through the platform provider to engage with key stakeholders which may include corporate management, regulators and governance bodies, relating to their investments in order to improve corporate behaviours, improve performance and mitigate financial risks.
-The Trustees will request, where appropriate and practicable, that the platform provider or investment managers notify the Trustees of any issue on which it may be beneficial for the Trustees to undertake further engagement.
+Where appropriate, the Trustees will engage with and may seek further information from the investment platform provider and/ or fund managers on how portfolios may be affected by a particular issue.
+While the Trustees are not in a position to engage directly, they believe it is appropriate for the fund managers directly or through the platform provider to engage with key stakeholders which may include corporate management, regulators and governance bodies, relating to their investments in order to improve corporate behaviours, improve performance and mitigate financial risks.
+The Trustees will request, where appropriate and practicable, that the platform provider or investment managers notify them of any issue on which it may be beneficial for the Trustees to undertake further engagement.
 The Trustees will review engagement activity undertaken by the fund managers as part of its broader monitoring activity.

-The Trustees expect the investment platform provider to adopt similar practices with regards to the inclusion and ongoing oversight of fund managers on their platform.
-The Trustees also expect the platform provider to be able to evidence their own governance practices on request.
+The Trustees expect the investment platform provider to adopt similar practices with regards to the inclusion and ongoing oversight of fund managers on their platform and to be able to evidence their own governance practices on request.
 The Trustees will consider the platform provider's practices on the oversight of and engagement with the investment managers when reviewing the appointment of the platform provider.

-Monitoring
+5.5 Monitoring

 The Trustees expect the platform provider to monitor adherence of their investment managers to stated voting and engagement policies, engage with managers where concerns are identified and to report on these issues.
 The Trustees will receive reports from the investment platform provider on the fund managers' voting activity on a periodic basis.
+The Trustees review the fund managers' voting activity at least annually in conjunction with their investment adviser and use this information as a basis for discussion with the investment platform provider and fund managers.